 About Hemophilia B

-Hemophilia B is the second most common type of hemophilia (also known as Christmas disease) and is the result of insufficient amounts of clotting factor IX, a naturally occurring protein in blood that controls bleeding.1 Approximately 26,000 people worldwide, including more than 4,000 in the U.S., have been diagnosed with hemophilia B.2 Hemophilia B is often a debilitating, chronic disease with complications that include bleeding episodes, hemophilic arthropathy (bleeding into a joint) and hospitalization.3
+Hemophilia B is the second most common type of hemophilia (also known as Christmas disease) and is the result of insufficient amounts of clotting factor IX, a naturally occurring protein in blood that controls bleeding.
+Approximately 26,000 people worldwide, including more than 4,000 in the U.S., have been diagnosed with hemophilia B. Hemophilia B is often a debilitating, chronic disease with complications that include bleeding episodes, hemophilic arthropathy (bleeding into a joint) and hospitalization.

 About Baxter in Hemophilia

-Baxter has more than 60 years experience in hemophilia and has introduced a number of therapeutic firsts for hemophilia patients.
-The company has the broadest portfolio of hemophilia treatments in the industry and is able to meet individual therapy choices, providing a range of options at each treatment stage.
-The company’s work is focused on optimizing hemophilia care and improving the lives of people living with hemophilia A and B worldwide.
-Its diverse pipeline includes longer-acting therapies for hemophilia A, potential new treatments for hemophilia B (including gene therapy), von Willebrand disease and a recombinant treatment for patients with inhibitors.
+Baxter has more than 60 years of scientific experience in supporting the treatment needs of patients with hemophilia and has introduced a number of therapeutic firsts.
+Baxter has the broadest portfolio of hemophilia treatments and is able to meet individualized patient therapeutic needs by providing a range of options at each treatment stage.
+The company’s work focuses on optimizing hemophilia care and improving the lives of people worldwide living with bleeding disorders.

 About Baxter International Inc.